prithishh3/rtd-tutorial/docs/source/index.rst

         5. Poked Structure Super-ellipsoid (PS-SE)
         6. Rough Fractal Aggregates (RFA)

-#.
-This is a numbered list.
-#.
-It has two items too.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.